splunk/contentctl/README.md

 ## Content Testing
 Read more about how `contentctl` can help test and validate your content in a real Splunk instance [here](docs/ContentTestingGuide.md).

+## Sample CICD Workflows
+Already using `contentctl`, or looking to get started with it already configured in GitHub Actions?
+[Our guide](docs/Sample_CICD_Templates.md) includes workflows to help you build and test your app.

 ## Contribution Guide
 Read [the Contribution Guidelines](CONTRIBUTING.md) for this project before opening a Pull Request.